RACV Logo

 Day 10: South Luangwa National Park

-Journey through southern Malawi and enter Zambia, continuing to South Luangwa National Park (approximately 9–10 hours).
-There will be border crossing formalities on the way, and a chance to stock up on goods at a shop or market and visit an ATM.
-The concentration of animals around the Luangwa River and its lagoons is some of the highest in Africa.
-Take in the beautiful scenery and the abundance of wildlife, watching out for colourful birds and herds of elephants.
+Journey through southern Malawi and enter Zambia today, continuing to South Luangwa National Park.
+There will be border crossing formalities on the way, and a chance to stock up on goods or visit an ATM at a local shop or market.
+The concentration of animals around the Luangwa River and its lagoons is some of the highest in Africa, so when you arrive, take in the beautiful scenery and the abundance of wildlife, watching out for colourful birds and herds of elephants.

 Day 11: South Luangwa National Park

-Rise early for an exhilarating morning game drive in a 4WD with a local guide, then head back to the camp for lunch (as this is the hottest part of the day).
-Return to the park for another Game Drive late this afternoon Alternatively, an optional village walk is another good option, if you'd like a snapshot of daily life in the local community.
+Rise early this morning, grab a light breakfast and get ready for a morning game drive in a 4WD with a local guide.
+Then, you'll head back to the camp for an early lunch (as this is the hottest part of the day).
+Rest in the shade or take an optional village walk if you'd like a snapshot of daily life in the local community.
+Return to the park for another game drive in the evening, looking out for the local wildlife as the sun sets.

 Day 12: Petauke

-After breakfast, pay a visit to a workshop where local craftswomen take snare wire recovered from poaching traps and transform it into jewellery inspired by the African bush.
+After breakfast, you'll visit a workshop where local craftswomen take snare wire recovered from poaching traps and transform it into jewellery inspired by the African bush.
 The women will show you around their purpose-built workshop and give you a chance to try coiling or hammering the wire yourself.
 For each sale made, a donation is given to anti snare patrols dedicated to the conservation of the region.
-After your visit, head further south to Petauke (approximately 6 hours).
+After your visit, you'll jump back in the vehicle and head further south to Petauke.

 Day 13: Lusaka

-Head for your camp just south of Lusaka City (approximately 6 hours).
-Arrive, stretch your legs and take a stroll to discover the town.
+This morning you'll be back on the road, heading for your next camp just south of Lusaka City.
+When you arrive, stretch your legs and take a stroll to discover the town on foot.
 Though it's fast developing, Lusaka retains a strong African feel, and the locals are usually up for a chat.
+Your local leader will also give you some insight into the area.
+Tonight, you're free to chill out under the stars at camp.

 Day 14: Harare

-Travel to Harare today (approximately 8–9 hours).
+Travel to Harare today.
 The first part of your journey takes you to the border with Zimbabwe.
-After crossing, continue to Harare.
-There will be a chance to explore the town, stock up on whatever you need at a market or shop and use an ATM.
+After crossing and going through border formalities, you'll continue to Harare.
+There will be a chance to explore the town when you arrive, as well as stock up on whatever you need at a market or local shop.

 Day 15: Great Zimbabwe Ruins / Masvingo

-Drive to Masvingo (approximately 5–6 hours).
+This morning, it's onto Masvingo.
 This colonial settlement – the oldest in Zimbabwe – makes the perfect base for exploring the ruins of Great Zimbabwe.
-The ancient city, now a World Heritage site, was first constructed in the 11th century and is believed to have been the seat of power for a monarch.
-Spend a few hours exploring this intriguing site before heading off to camp.
+The ancient city, now a UNESCO World Heritage site, was first constructed in the 11th century and is believed to have been the seat of power for a monarch.
+Spend a few hours exploring this intriguing site before heading off to camp where your night is free to relax.

 Day 16: Bulawayo

-Travel to Bulawayo (approximately 5–6 hours).
+Travel to Bulawayo today.
 Known locally as the 'City of Kings', Bulawayo is Zimbabwe's second largest city.
-There is some impeccable colonial architecture to take in here.
-Enjoy free time this afternoon to explore town.
+There is some impeccable historical architecture to take in here, so feel free to walk around at your own pace when you arrive.
+Enjoy free time this afternoon to explore town or ask your local leader for some optional activities.
 You might like to browse some local markets or chat with the locals.
 The Natural History Museum and National Art Gallery are also worth checking out.

 Day 17: Bulawayo

-Get ready for the experience of a lifetime – tracking rhinos on foot with an expert guide!
-Matobo National Park, known for its black and white rhinos, is also home to other wildlife like klipspringers, leopards, warthogs, and springhares.
-You'll learn all about these unique animals from your guide.
-You'll also gain insights into the local plants and trees, including wild pear and paperbark and discover San paintings and the fascinating rock formations.
+Get ready for the experience of a lifetime today – tracking rhinos on foot with an expert guide!
+Matobo National Park, known for its black and white rhinos, is also home to other wildlife like klipspringers, leopards, warthogs and springhares.
+You'll learn all about these unique animals from your guide and gain insights into the local plants and trees, including wild pear and paperbark.
+Discover San paintings and the fascinating rock formations of the area, too.
 Matobo National Park is an important site of spiritual and cultural significance for the local people, and there are many places in the park where important ceremonies still take place.

 Day 18: Victoria Falls

-Depart Bulawayo and make the 6-hour drive towards Victoria Falls.
-Stretching 1.6 kilometres wide and falling 108 metres into a narrow gorge below, the falls for which the area is named are a sight to behold.
-Although a visit to the falls themselves is optional, it is highly recommended.
-The entrance fee to the falls is not included, as groups that book ahead are required to tour the site with a local guide, and we feel that seeing these waterfalls should be an uninterrupted sensory experience.
-In the wet season, the spray created from this feat of nature can rise 400 metres and can often be seen from kilometres away.
+Depart Bulawayo this morning and make the drive towards Victoria Falls.
+Stretching 1.6 km wide and falling 108 m into a narrow gorge below, the falls are a sight to behold.
+Although a visit to the falls themselves is optional, it's highly recommended.
+In the wet season, the spray created from this feat of nature can rise 400 m and can often be seen from far in the distance.
 It’s no wonder that the local name for Victoria Falls is Mosi oa Tunya, or the 'Smoke that Thunders'.
-Though dry season travellers should not despair!
-You’ll get an unobstructed view of the falls and the chance to see the islets in the river below.
-Your leader will take you to a local activity centre where a range of activities will be on offer.
+If you’re travelling in the dry season, you’ll get an unobstructed view of the falls and the chance to see the islets in the river below.
+Your leader will take you to a local activity centre today, where a range of activities will be on offer.

 Day 19: Victoria Falls

-With no activities planned for today, you are free to leave the camp at any time.
-That being said, you may like to try some of the optional activities on offer here, and so, we recommend that you schedule any flights for later in the day.
-If you would like to spend more time in Victoria Falls, we’ll be happy to organise additional accommodation (subject to availability).
+With no activities planned for today, you’re free to leave the camp at any time.
+You may like to try some of the optional activities on offer here, so it's recommended you schedule any flights for later in the day.
+If you would like to spend more time in Victoria Falls, just speak to your booking agent ahead of time to organise additional accommodation.

 Enquire now